nikhilnagrale2/OOPS/README.md

 add() is an overloaded function with a different number of parameters. */
 ```

+### Operator Overloading

+- Specify extra tasks to operators without converting its real meaning.

 ## Runtime Polymorphism

-- Runtime polymorphism is also known as dynamic polymorphism. ex - Function overriding is an example of runtime polymorphism.
+- Runtime polymorphism is also known as dynamic polymorphism.
+Function is invoked at execution time. ex - Function overriding is an example of runtime polymorphism.

 ### Function Overriding